honsontran/leip-docs/content/Installation/Installing Prerequisites.md

 > [!WARNING]  Skip this section if...
 > If you are able to type `docker` in the terminal and return back [[#Successful Output (Step 2)|this output]], you have Docker installed.
 ## Ubuntu
-1. Refer to [this section of the Docker documentation ("Install using the apt repository")](https://docs.docker.com/engine/install/ubuntu/\#install-using-the-repository) to install Docker via `apt`.
+1. Refer to [this link](https://docs.docker.com/engine/install/ubuntu/\#install-using-the-repository) (Install using the apt repository) to install Docker via `apt`.
 1. Enable the GPU for usage inside Docker.
 To do this, install `nvidia-container-runtime` by following [this specific section](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html\#installing-with-apt) (“Installing with Apt”).
 1. Now, we need to set Docker to leverage the NVIDIA runtime.
 Following **only the first two steps** [in this specific section (“Configuring Docker)](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html\#configuring-docker).
+## Other Linux Distros
+It is possible to run containers with other Docker alternatives, such as `containerd`, but installation is currently not supported by us.
-## WSL2
+## Windows (WSL2)
 1. The easiest way to accomplish this is to [install Docker Desktop](https://docs.docker.com/desktop/install/windows-install/), which will enable Docker automatically with your NVIDIA GPU.

 ## Successful Output (Step 2)

 > [!TIP] Tip
 > If you cannot use `docker` without `sudo`, [follow these instructions](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) (Manage Docker as a non-root user) and restart your computer to allow your `user` to use `docker` without `sudo` privileges.